 The team first discussed and debated the intricacies and specificity of ICD-10-CM coding, shortcomings of the existing beta versions of the CCS tool, and potential revisions and modifications that could be implemented in a new diagnosis categorization tool.
 AHRQ staff reviewed the team's recommendations and made overarching decisions about the structure and design of the tool.
 The new CCSR tool was not restricted to include the same set of categories as the beta versions of the CCS tool, but rather the team was tasked with creating a set of categories that were identifiable in ICD-10-CM codes and valuable for health services research.
 Many categories were maintained from the beta versions of the CCS for ICD-10-CM with the clinical concept retained, but the specific ICD-10-CM diagnoses included in the category may have been revised.
 The coding and clinical review teams were encouraged to create new categories or disaggregate existing categories when they identified opportunities to increase the value of the tool to health services researchers.

 The most substantial change to the CCSR for ICD-10-CM compared with the beta versions of the CCS for ICD-10-CM diagnosis is that individual categories no longer contain a mutually exclusive set of ICD-10-CM codes.
 ICD-10-CM codes under the CCSR are mapped to at least one category but can be mapped to more than one category.
 Mutually exclusive category assignments have been a design feature of the CCS since its initial release (i.e., each ICD-9-CM diagnosis code was included in one and only one CCS category).
 However, individual ICD-10-CM diagnosis codes can be used to document multiple conditions or a condition and a common symptom or manifestation.
 Assigning only one CCS category for these codes would require prioritizing the assignment (and the preferred hierarchy of conditions might be different for different applications).
 An overarching goal of the CCSR was to create clinically meaningful categories where the ICD-10-CM codes match the clinical intent of the category.
 The best way to accomplish that goal was to allow the coding and clinical review teams the flexibility to crossclassify individual codes into more than one CCSR category as necessary.
-However, for some applications, such as ranking hospitalizations by the principal diagnosis, a mutually exclusive categorization scheme is needed.
-To facilitate this type of analysis, the CCSR tool (starting with v2020.2) includes the assignment of a default CCSR for the principal diagnosis.
+However, for some applications, such as ranking inpatient hospitalizations by the principal diagnosis, a mutually exclusive categorization scheme is needed.
+To facilitate this type of analysis, the CCSR tool includes the assignment of a default CCSR for the principal diagnosis in inpatient data (starting with v2020.2) and a default CCSR for the first-listed diagnosis in outpatient data (starting with v2021.1).